Vyshgorodok: During World War I and the Russian Civil War

 After the Bolshevik Government failed to finalize the Treaty of Brest-Litovsk with the Central Powers, the latter resumed their advance eastwards on Pskov and Petrograd, resulting in the village coming under German control.

 Shortly after the October Revolution, the Soviets seized control over most of the Pskovian municipalities, including Vyshgorodok.
 Peasants seized plots of land from local landlords.

 In the autumn of 1918 Vyshgorodok was recaptured by the Red Army.

-In May 1919 Vyshgorodok appeared on the frontline of advancing pro-czarist Russian North-Western Army of Gen. Nikolai Yudenich supported by Estonian and Latvian republican units.
-The frontline as of noon 1 February 1920 was stipulated as the border demarcation line by the Latvian–Soviet Peace Treaty of 1920 between the Latvian Republic and Russian Soviet Federative Socialist Republic, which left Vyshgorodok with Latvia.
+In January 1920 Vyshgorodok was attacked by advancing Latvian republican units and the frontline as of noon 1 February 1920 was stipulated as the border demarcation line by the Latvian–Soviet Peace Treaty between the Latvian Republic and Russian Soviet Federative Socialist Republic, which left Vyshgorodok with Latvia.

 Latvian Republic and Latvian SSR

 From 1920 to 1924 Vyshgorodok belonged to Ludza county.
 In 1925 it was renamed Augšpils (a Latvian translation of the original name) and made part of Pytalovo (1925–1938 Jaunlatgale, 1938–1944 Abrene) county which also contained other territories of the Pskov Governorate annexed to Latvia by the Treaty of 1920.

 In 1927 the municipal school of Vyshgorodok was reconstructed to accommodate two schools for Russian and Latvian speakers.

 In 1940 the Soviet Union annexed the Latvian Republic and established the Latvian Soviet Socialist Republic (LSSR) within its existing borders as of 1920, so Vyshgorodok belonged to Soviet Latvia.

-From July 1941 until June 1944, Vyshgorodok was part of the Nazi occupation zone covered by the Reichskommissariat Ostland, Generalbezirk Lettland, Gebietskommissariat Dunaburg.
+From July 1941 until June 1944, Vyshgorodok was part of the Nazi occupation zone covered by the Reichskommissariat Ostland, Generalbezirk Lettland, Gebietskommissariat Dünaburg.

 Russian SFR and Russian Federation

-In January 1945 the border between the Russian SFR and Latvian SSR was redrawn to resemble the historical border between the imperial Governorates of Pskov and Livland.
+In January 1945 the border between the Russian SFR and Latvian SSR was redrawn to resemble the historical border between the imperial Governorates of Pskov, Livonia and Vitebsk.
 Vyshgorodok was made part of the Pytalovo district of the Pskov oblast.
 The district of Pytalovo was briefly (1959–1965) discontinued, leaving Vyshgorodok in the district of Ostrov.

 Agrarian reform carried out during the late 1940s and 1950s converted local private farming into a state-owned collective farm (sovkhoz Leninskiy) headquartered in Vyshgorodok.
 It leased the required machinery from the MTS in Pytalovo up to the 1960s, as the MTS system was abandoned and machines were distributed among local collective farms.

 Soon after the USSR collapsed in 1991, the collective farm was privatized and later closed.